 When an emergency medical situation arises, you need fast medical attention.
 Scheduling an appointment with your primary physician is often out of the question, and wait times at hospitals could take hours – precious time that your medical condition does not have the luxury of waiting for.
 All these factors and more make urgent care centers a valuable alternative to emergency rooms for last minute emergency care.

-The clinics that are part of the UrgentMED Network offer affordable emergency care with short wait times of minutes – not hours – and accept many insurance providers.
+The clinics that are part of UrgentMED offer affordable emergency care with short wait times of minutes – not hours – and accept many insurance providers.
 Our licensed physicians can perform a number of examinations, diagnostic testing, and minor surgeries for your non-life-threatening medical needs.
 Should any prescription be required to treat your emergency situation, most of our facilities conveniently stock medications in-house and prescriptions can be filled with little to no wait time.
-The UrgentMED Network was created with our patients in mind, doing everything possible to minimize the number of trips needed to restore you to full health, and doing so as quickly as possible.
+UrgentMED was created with our patients in mind, doing everything possible to minimize the number of trips needed to restore you to full health, and doing so as quickly as possible.